MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/hybridwebview.md

 ## Consuming the HybridWebView

-The `HybridWebView` custom control can be referenced in XAML in the PCL project by declaring a namespace for its location and using the namespace prefix on the custom control.
+The `HybridWebView` custom control can be referenced in XAML in the .NET Standard library project by declaring a namespace for its location and using the namespace prefix on the custom control.
 The following code example shows how the `HybridWebView` custom control can be consumed by a XAML page:

 ```xaml
 <ContentPage ...